kimsama/blizzconv/README.md

 		$ time img_dump -imgini=cel.ini -a

-7. Convert all CEL images to PNG images.
+7. Convert all CL2 images to PNG images.
 The following command creates XXX PNG images (XXX MB) and takes about XXX to complete on my computer.

 		$ time img_dump -imgini=cl2.ini -a